blueisderp/BroadcastMulticast/README.md

   - Length of message (bytes)

 It order to simulate the network environment, I used Docker to create containers to serve as my server and client nodes.
 Please see the Compiling Instructions for steps on how to recreate this demo.

-## Compiling Instructions
+## Compiling and Testing Instructions

-All these commands should be executed in your CLI
+1. Ensure the following files are located in the same file directory:

-    *the following commands were run on Mac iOS but should remian the same for other OS*
+            - client.py

-    1. Install and open the directory for this project
+            - master.py
-        ```bash
+            - Dockerfile_client
-        cd BroadcastMulticast
+            - Dockerfile_master
-        ```
+            - docker-compose.yml

-    2. Build the docker images and run the containers using the docker-compose.yml
+(Note: Files must be named exactly as seen above.)

-        ```bash
+2. Make sure the current working directory of the terminal is set to where all the files are located.

-        docker-compose up --build
+            cd [folder_name]

-        ```
+3. Login to Docker using the command:

-    3. After running the demo, terminate the previous containers using:
+            sudo docker login

-        ```bash
+4. Build the Docker images and run the containers by running the command:

-        docker-compose down
+            sudo docker-compose up --build

-        ```
+5. Terminate and remove the containers and network with the command:

-    Note: You may be prompted to login to your Docker account, if so then use the command: docker login
+            sudo docker-compose down